 After college, I got a job with American Greetings in Cleveland, OH, as a humorous card writer/illustrator.
 Basically, I got to create cartoons on cards.
 Not a bad first job!
 While working there, I submitted comic strip ideas to newspaper syndicates on the side.
 I did this on and off for about ten years.
 I got my first break with a weekly strip called Got a Life.
 That ran for two years, then I created The Pajama Diaries, which was syndicated as a daily strip.
 It launched in 2006 and now runs in hundreds of papers throughout the country and abroad.
 It’s definitely a dream job.
 I love working on the strip.
 If you’d like to read it onlines, you can visit ComicsKingdom.com.

 Q: How did you decide to become an author?

 You can go to this link.

 Q: Will you write more books?

-So far, I plan to write two more books after Just Jaime comes out.
+So far, there will be two more books after Just Jaime (out 2020 and 2021).
 They will both take place in the same Lakefront universe.
 Who knows – there may be even more after that.

 Q: What are some weird or fun facts about you that I might not know?

 I used to have a cat named Bubbelah.
 My husband is allergic to cats, so I had to give her up when we got married.
 I gave her to a friend who renamed her Bubbles.
 He took her to live with him in Hawaii.
 I was never so jealous of a cat.